mdeguzis/RetroRig-ES/README.md

 * Preset Controller mappings for supported gamepads
 * Resolution presets/custom selection for emulators that support it
 * Save state, load state, exit emulators with gamepad
-* A cobbled together "first run" state of RCB with a blank games database and pre-set configs
+* A cobbled together "first run" state of EmulationStation with a blank games database and pre-set configs
 * Functions to update git repo, emulator binaries, upgrade system and more
 * Automatically start RetroRig-ES
 * ROM pre-loader